moleculerjs/moleculer-template-project-typescript/README.md

 $ moleculer init project-typescript moleculer-demo

 Template repo: moleculerjs/moleculer-template-project-typescript
 ?
-Add API Gateway (moleculer-web) service?
+Add HTTP API Gateway (moleculer-web) service?
 Yes
 ?
+Add GraphQL Gateway?
+Yes
+?
+Add Socket.Io Gateway?
+Yes
+?
 Would you like to communicate with other nodes?
 Yes ?
 Select a transporter NATS (recommended)
 ?
 Would you like to use cache?
+No
+?
+Add DB sample service?
 Yes
 ?
-Select a cacher solution Memory
+Add Moleculer-Channels middleware?
+Yes
 ?
+Select a Channels Redis
+?
 Would you like to enable metrics?
 Yes
 ?
-Select a reporter solution Prometheus
-?
 Would you like to enable tracing?
 Yes
-?
-Select a exporter solution Console
 ?
 Add Docker & Kubernetes sample files?
 Yes
 ?
 Use ESLint to lint your code?
 Yes
 Create 'moleculer-demo' folder...